شناسایی پیشرانهای کلیدی آینده توسعه شهری (نمونه مورد مطالعه: منطقه 5 شهرداری تهران)

 This classification highlights the interdependent nature of urban systems.
 Managing dual-critical drivers is essential to avoid instability, while independent drivers provide opportunities for early intervention.
 Dependent drivers, though less influential, remain important indicators of quality of life.
 Integrating expert perspectives with structural modeling enhances methodological robustness and allows foresight-based recommendations.
 The results stress that sustainable development in District 5 requires addressing economic volatility, regulating housing and land markets, and ensuring balanced spatial growth while monitoring environmental and infrastructural performance.

 Conclusion: The study concludes that District 5’s future will be shaped primarily by economic drivers, particularly investment, inflation, development budgets, housing prices, and employment.
 These variables, due to their dual influence and sensitivity, can either stabilize or destabilize the system depending on policy responses.
-Environmental and infrastructural drivers, though dependent, are critical indicators of sustainability and social welfare.
+Environmental and infrastructural drivers, though dependent, are critical indicators of sustainability and welfare.
 The research contributes a systematic and replicable model combining document analysis, expert input, and MICMAC structural analysis.
 By bridging qualitative and quantitative approaches, it offers a practical tool for urban foresight.
-The findings emphasize that governance in District 5—and in other rapidly expanding metropolitan regions—must adopt anticipatory strategies that embrace complexity, prepare for uncertainty, and promote long-term sustainability.
+The findings emphasize that governance in District 5 and other rapidly expanding metropolitan regions must adopt anticipatory strategies that embrace complexity, prepare for uncertainty, and promote long-term sustainability.
 Ultimately, the study demonstrates how futures studies can enhance resilience and adaptability in urban planning under uncertain conditions.

 کلیدواژهها [English]